 Activists march outside the House of Representatives in Manila to protest the extension for another year of martial law in the southern Philippine region of Mindanao.
 (Photo by Angie de Silva)

 Manila's move to extend martial law for another year in the southern Philippine region of Mindanao is legal, according to the country's Supreme Court.

 The court ruled on Feb.
 6 there were sufficient grounds for the extension of military rule in the region following a terrorist attack in the city of Marawi last year.

 "Public safety requires the extension [of the martial law] as shown by facts presented by the Armed Forces of the Philippines," read the Supreme Court ruling.

 Human rights groups warned the ruling "will create a favorable condition for the military to continue its rampage on people's rights with impunity."

 Cristina Palabay, secretary-general of human rights group Karapatan, said her office has already documented cases where soldiers have used martial law to intimidate people.
-Lawmakers last month approved a request by President Rodrigo Duterte

 The military welcomed the Supreme Court ruling, saying that it will "boost the morale" of soldiers and allow troops "to better safeguard public safety in Mindanao."